cobbzilla/zilla-script/README.md

         // if there are multiple servers defined, the first server is the "default" server.
         servers: [
             {
-                name: "my-server", // a symbolic name for the server. optional.
+                server: "my-server", // a symbolic name for the server. optional.

                 // the "base" property describes the base URI to use for all requests to the server
                 // The base URI can be a literal value, like http://127.0.0.1/myapi/ or